Information for residency applicants

 Residents in ACGME accredited programs sponsored by the Consortium have many of the same benefits as regular UCF employees.
 However, there are differences in the retirement plans and the leave policy for residents.

-*Stipend information is for the 2017-2018 fiscal year and may differ from future years' stipends.
+The following stipends are for fiscal year 2019-2020 and may differ from future years’ stipends.

 - 15 days paid vacation per year for PGY1 residents